Desmond (software): Molecular dynamics program

 Desmond supports algorithms typically used to perform fast and accurate molecular dynamics.
 Long-range electrostatic energy and forces can be calculated using particle mesh Ewald-based methods.
 Constraints can be enforced using the M-SHAKE algorithm.
 These methods can be used together with time-scale splitting (RESPA-based) integration schemes.

 Desmond can compute energies and forces for many standard fixed-charged force fields used in biomolecular simulations, and is also compatible with polarizable force fields based on the Drude formalism.
-A variety of integrators and support for various ensembles have been implemented in the code, including methods for temperature control (Andersen, Nosé-Hoover, and Langevin) and pressure control (Berendsen, Martyna-Tobias-Klein, and Langevin).
+A variety of integrators and support for various ensembles have been implemented in the code, including methods for temperature control (Andersen thermostat, Nosé-Hoover, and Langevin) and pressure control (Berendsen, Martyna-Tobias-Klein, and Langevin).
 The code also supports methods for restraining atomic positions and molecular configurations; allows simulations to be carried out using a variety of periodic cell configurations; and has facilities for accurate checkpointing and restart.

 Desmond can also be used to perform absolute and relative free energy calculations (e.g., free energy perturbation).
 Other simulation methods (such as replica exchange) are supported through a plug-in-based infrastructure, which also allows users to develop their own simulation algorithms and models.

 Desmond is also available in a graphics processing unit (GPU) accelerated version that is about 60-80 times faster than the central processing unit (CPU) version.